-Since synlook works via direct repository access (and thus can be used only on the machine that holds the repository), it refers to the repository with a path, not a URL.
+Since svnlook works via direct repository access (and thus can be used only on the machine that holds the repository), it refers to the repository with a path, not a URL.

-If no revision or transaction is specified, svnlook defaults to the youngest (most recent) revision of the repository.
+If no revision or transaction is specified, synlook defaults to the youngest (most recent) revision of the repository.

-synlook Options
+svnlook Options